 If you barely know the kid and his family, then $50-$100 (or $54-$108) is definitely OK.

-However, if you’re their uncle and the Bar Mitzvah is in the Hilton, then that gift amount can cause you to lose your “favorite uncle” status.
+However, if you’re their uncle and the Bar Mitzvah is at the Hilton, then that gift amount can cause you to lose your “favorite uncle” status.

-A nice rule of thumb is to take the amount you would have normally spent on a birthday present and multiply that by 1.5.
-So, if you would’ve spent $100, then $150 sounds about right (or $144 to stay in the “increments of 18” lanes).
+A good rule of thumb is to take the amount you would’ve normally spent on a birthday present and multiply that by 1.5.
+So, if you would’ve spent $100, then $150 sounds about right (or $144 to stay in line with the “multiples of 18″tradition).